 Can you work within my budget?

-Be upfront about your total budget for both design services and executing the design.
+Be upfront about your total budget for both design services and the execution of the design.
 A good consultant will:

 - Tell you honestly if your budget aligns with your goals

-- Phased approaches when the full project exceeds current resources
+- Suggest phased approaches when the full project exceeds your current budget.

 - Cost-effective alternatives that achieve similar results